gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 def data_path() -> str:
     """Path where to find data.
 Reading this value from an environment variable if defined.""" return os.environ.get("DATA_LOC", ".data")

+# Example of a fixture, which are values we can pass to all tests
+@pytest.fixture(scope="session")
+def resources_path() -> str:
+    """Path where to resources for the tests.""" return os.environ.get("RESOURCES_LOC", "tests/res")
 ```

 PyTest will load this file before running the tests.
 We have also called `pyrootutils.setup_root`, which helps us find the root directory of this project, and set that as current working directory.

+In this file, you can create "fixture", that is variables that can be automatically passed to any test you want.
+Here, we defined a `data_path` fixture, telling our tests where they can find data, and a `resources_path`, telling our tests where to find resources that can be needed for the tests (text file, images, etc.).
+You will see later that now we can create tests and if they request an input argument with the same name, PyTest will give it to them (e.g. `def test_blala(data_path: str)`).

 Now we need to create the tests.
 The structure of the `tests/` directory should mimic the structure of the `src/` directory.
 So it is easy to find the test of a specific file in `src/`.
 Let's create a function, then test it.